-- Permit Materials module for reporting changes to laboratory operations and completing the annual permit reapplication; - Proficiency Testing (PT) module for reporting the laboratory's chosen provider for each calendar year; - Gross Annual Receipts (GAR) module for annual reporting of GAR; - LDT Approval module for viewing the status of validation packages; - EPTRS is used for reviewing proficiency testing records for events previously administered by the Department (prior to 2017). - Other Wadsworth Center applications located on the HCS include the Electronic Clinical Laboratory Report System (ECLRS) and the Clinical Laboratory Information Management System (CLIMS).
+- Permit Materials module for reporting changes to laboratory operations and completing the annual permit reapplication; - Proficiency Testing (PT) module for reporting the laboratory's chosen provider for each calendar year as well receipt of unsatisfactory performance notifications; - Gross Annual Receipts (GAR) module for annual reporting of GAR; - LDT Approval module for viewing the status of validation packages; - Survey module for accessing the laboratory evaluation reports issued after laboratory surveys and unsuccessful PT participation and submission of plans of correction for any deficiencies. - Other applications located on the HCS include the Electronic Clinical Laboratory Report System (ECLRS) for mandatory reporting of communicable disease testing and the Clinical Laboratory Information Management System (CLIMS) for requesting confirmatory communicable disease testing by the Wadsworth Center Public Health Laboratory.